RohanAshara/React-Country/README.md

 - **Search Functionality**: Allows users to search for countries by name.
 - **Filtering**: Filter countries based on continents in both ascending and descending order.
 - **Responsive Design**: Ensures a seamless experience across various devices.
-- **Contact Form**: Enables users to reach out with inquiries or feedback. ([GitHub - RohanMishra28/World-Atlas: A frontend World Atlas website built with React.js, CSS, JavaScript, and HTML.
-It showcases famous countries and flags on the homepage, allows users to explore detailed country data, search by name, and filter by continent (ascending/descending).
-An interactive tool to learn about world geography.](https://github.com/RohanMishra28/World-Atlas?utm_source=chatgpt.com))
+- **Contact Form**: Enables users to reach out with inquiries or feedback.

 ### 🛠️ Technologies Used